DillonB07/Spotter/README.md

 ## Welcome to Spotter!

-*I really need a better name.
-Please create an issue on GitHub or post a comment on Replit if you have an idea of a better one.*

 Spotter is a website that you can connect to Spotify to control your music with an extremely simple, easy-to-use interface.

 Spotter lets you generate a room that you can invite other people to to control your music with you.
 With a voting system for skipping and rewinding songs, you could use it at a party so that the guests can control the music!